skiddhubbard/skiddhubbard.github.io/_posts/2016-11-14-javascript-keywords-operators-objects.md

 Then I went on to learn about objects - how to create them in JavaScript and using properties to define them.
-I also learned that a property can be a function and in that case, they are called a method.
+I also learned that a property can be a function and in that case, it is called a method.
 This section also taught another Keyword - this.
 Then I used all of these tools to make a chair:

 ![Chair](/assets/img/111416-2.png)